GitHubbubble/gitPro/Rebase.md

 Split the third commit `bffd586` into two smaller commits, using `edit`.
 Fix the commit message of the misspelled commit `db42315`, using `reword`.

-It looks like a lot work but by spilting them up step by step, it will be much easier.
+It looks like huge work but by doing them step by step, it will be much easier.

 First we modify the text in the file like this: